-Classics is the study of the Ancient Romans and Greeks, considering the legacy of their civilisation upon modern society.
-It is not a language course, but is based on the writings, artefacts and culture of the Classical World.
+Classics is the study of the Ancient Romans and Greeks, considering their civilization and society.
+It is not a language course but is the writings, artefacts and culture of the Classical World.
 All set texts are studied in English.

 "The quality of teaching enables students of all abilities to make very good progress."